Learn how to enroll in our schools and programs by clicking on them below.

 Students who live in Spring Lake Park Schools are assigned to a neighborhood K-4 school that serves their home address.
 However, the school district also offers families a number of other enrollment and specialty school options.
-If you don't know which school is assigned to your address, visit our online school finder, and learn how to enroll in our schools and programs below.
+If you don't know which school is assigned to your address, visit our online school finder.

 There are two easy steps to enroll for kindergarten in Spring Lake Park Schools.